 Think about the times you may have typed a question into a website’s dialogue box and received an answer that didn’t make sense.
 That’s likely because the chatbot program recognized keywords in your request, but not the context in which they were used.
 That’s where artificial intelligence chatbots come in.

-Artificial intelligence chatbots are programmed to have human-like conversations using natural language processing (NLP) or natural language understanding (NLU).
+AI chatbots are programmed to have human-like conversations using natural language processing (NLP) or natural language understanding (NLU).
 In particular, developers are using NLP to build bots that can better understand human speech and talk-to-text.
 These technologies also make it possible to better understand the intent behind what is being said and to respond more intelligently.

-With AI, the chatbot can interpret the context as it is written, which enables it to operate more or less on its own.
+With generative AI, the chatbot can interpret the context as it is written, which enables it to operate more or less on its own.
 In other words, AI chatbot software can understand language outside of pre-programmed commands and provide a response based on existing data.
 This allows visitors to lead the conversation, and the bot to follow.

 By harnessing enormous amounts of data and low-cost processing power, AI and related technologies such as machine learning help to dramatically improve the chatbots’ quality of understanding and decision-making.